 VMware Security Advisories – This page is where security advisories are announced for any VMware product.
 You you sign up for e-mail alerts when a new advisory is announced.

 Security guides for VMware Products – The base page for security guides for all VMware products.
 VMware is working towards a more “Secure by Default” stance.
 You will notice the guides changing names from Hardening Guides to Security Configuration Guides (ala vSphere 6.5).

 - Port and Protocols Community Release for the VMware Validated Design for the Software-Defined Data Center 4.0.
-You will find a spreadsheet with a comprehensive list of ports & protocols used by the majority of VMware products that have VMware-Validated Designs.
+You will find a community-maintained spreadsheet with a comprehensive list of ports & protocols used by the majority of VMware products that have VMware-Validated Designs.